thehxdev/bfi/README.md

 For more information about BrainF\*ck read the [BrainF\*ck wikipedia page](https://en.wikipedia.org/wiki/Brainfuck).

+You can find more complex and interesting examples in [brainfuck.org](https://brainfuck.org) website. download `*.b` source files and execute them with BFI.

 ## Build
 First clone the source code using git.
 ```bash